Healthy Relationships Breakout Worldwide - Interns needed

 We spend 12 years in school preparing for a career.

 How much time do we spend preparing for a relationship?

 Have you been asking this question along with the rest of the population?
-With the increase in violence, youth suicides, bullying, sexual harassment and assault, substance abuse, self-harm, etc. at schools and colleges, offering Relationship Education that focuses on respectful communication is ever more necessary.
+With the increase in violence, childhood suicide, bullying, sexual harassment and assault, substance abuse, self-harm, etc. at schools and colleges, offering Relationship Education that focuses on respectful and consciouscommunication is ever more necessary.

-The Relationship Foundation is seeking interns for social media, research, writing, marketing, curriculum development, and grant research.
-Interns are needed now as well as into the spring and summer.
-This is an unpaid internship, but that could soon change as we have been asked to submit contracts to teach at several NYC schools.
+The Relationship Foundation, a 501(c)3 Nonprofit is seeking interns for various areas, such as social media, research, writing, marketing, curriculum development, and grant research.
+Interns are needed now as well as into the fall and beyond.
+This is an unpaid internship, but that could soon change as we receiving requests for our work at an ever increasing rate.

 If you are a college student, graduate, or even if you've been out in the world a while, this internship will give you a sense of purpose, and you might very well learn about relationships in ways you may not have imagined before.